eventespresso/event-espresso-core/docs/AA--Javascript-in-EE/data/eventespresso/core/selectors/entities.md

 This selector has automatically generated model specific equivalents that can be used: `getEventById`, `getDatetimeById` etc.  When using a model specific equivalent you only need to pass along the `entityId` argument.

-**Note:** Due to this being a resolved value, it is important to consider that `null` _might_ could be returned while in resolution.
+**Note:** Due to this being a resolved value, it is important to consider that `null` _could_ be returned while in resolution.
 It is recommended to use `wp.data.subscribe` to ensure whatever is using the value updates appropriately when the state changes.

   If the entity is not in the state or cannot be resolved, `null` is returned.